NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v5.0.md

 EOF
  ```

-Apply the Mellanox test pod to the NVIDIA Cloud Native Core stack for the validation:
+Apply the Mellanox test pod to the NVIDIA Cloud Native Core  for the validation:
 ```
 $ kubectl apply -f mellanox-test.yaml
 ```